dewski/kss-rails/README.md

 end
 ```

-That's it, open up your app and visit `http://yoururl/kss` and you will see your new styleguide.
+That's it, restart your app and visit `http://yoururl/kss` (or whichever URL you choose).

 ## Customizing